In the garden there was you and there was me

 -Show Dem Camp, The Garden.

 She moved from side to side as she tried to settle in her chair.
-Although this was her favored spot, she could not ignore the jitters riddling her.
+Although this was her favoured spot, she could not ignore the jitters riddling her.
 Having a view of the clouds promised to be soothing, but something felt amiss.
 Maybe it was a premonition that something was not right.
 Her eyes roamed to the back of the plane half expecting to catch a glimpse of a sign; an ominous sign that all was not well.
-Passengers rushed into the cabin wanting to secure a spot by the window.
+Passengers rushed in to the cabin wanting to secure a spot by the window.

 The cabin was divided into rows of two seats.
 Families of different sizes squeezed their way into the narrow aisle separating both rows.
 The rowdiness was unbearable for the passenger in front of her as he struggled to put his bags in the overhead bin.
 Someone bumped into him and he turned to look, cursing under his breath as he adjusted his shirt and squeezed in his bag.